chrisdaaz/recasting-antiquity/content/glossary.md

 *Tanagra*.
 A town in ancient Boeotia in mainland Greece, which gave its name to the terracotta figurines discovered in its necropolis.

 *tegidion*.
-Ancient Greek clothing, literally meaning "little roof".
+Ancient Greek clothing, literally meaning "little roof."
 A rectangular face-veil with eye holes, bound around the head with a fillet and folded away from the face back over the crown of the head to form a peaked headdress resembling a gabled roof.
 Worn by women across Greece between the 4th and 1st centuries BCE and represented almost exclusively on terracotta figurines.

 *terracotta*.
 A clay-based, non-vitreous ceramic fired at relatively low temperatures.